RushendraY/-100DaysofCode-Challenge/Track.md

 **What did I learn today?** still learning CSS @soloLearn

 **Thoughts:** feeling so tired today. studied for exam well. :):) However did coding for 50 min only.
 So I should compensate total 40 min.
 I will definetly complete.
 As per my experience this far, I am able to realize the importance of patience for learning something important for our life.
-80 more days. :)
+80 more days. :) (writing on Sep 9 - compensated remaining 10 min too.)

 ----------------------------------------------------------------------------------------------------------------------------------------